Information loss under coarse-graining: a geometric approach

 Because the FIM quantifies the observability of parameters from a fixed amount of data, we consider an RG procedure which takes place on a large but finite system, whose physical size is fixed so that the observed system length $L$ shrinks during the RG according to $d L/d b = -L$.
-As $L$ is not a parameter, we must add an additional term, defining $\Lbetabar = \Lbeta - L \partial_L$.
-In total,
+As $L$ is not a parameter, we must add an additional term to the usual Lie derivative defining $\Lbetabar = \Lbeta - L \partial_L$.
+This additional term accounts for the reduction in the number of data points because of the coarse-graining.
+The Fisher Information, through its definition in Eq 1, is linear in the amount of uncorrelated data.
+So coarse-graining by itself shrinks the metric tensor by $L \partial L$ as it reduces the system size.
+(For system of dimension $d$, if $g = g_0 L^d$ is constant per unit volume and has no RG flow, then $\partial g/\partial b = - L \partial L g = -L (d L^{d-1}) g_0 = -d g$, so $g(b) = g_0 \exp(-d b) = g_0 L^d$.)
+This choice is more natural from our information theory perspective because coarse-graining cannot \textit{increase} information about any parameter combination.
+The change in the metric is then given by

-This modified Lie derivative $\Lbetabar$ gives the change in the metric as data is coarsened and it can be written as the sum of four terms.
-The first term describes the change in the metric due to the shrinking of the effective system size.
+This modified Lie derivative $\Lbetabar$ is written as the sum of four terms.
+The first term is the directional derivative of the metric along the $\bbeta$ function, which keeps track of how the metric changes as the parameters flow.
+The next two terms come from the change in the parameter space distance between nearby points under flow.
+The last term describes the change in the metric due to the shrinking of the effective system size.
 As long as the system is large enough to ignore the effects of the boundaries, the metric tensor $g_{\mu \nu} \propto L^d$, so that the first term can be written $-d g_{\mu \nu}$.
-The second term is the directional derivative of the metric along the $\bbeta$ function, which keeps track of how the metric changes as the coordinates change.
-The final two terms come from the change in the parameter space distance between nearby points under flow.
-Together, these terms describe how the metric changes under coarse graining.
-Since we are working in fixed coordinates, the change in the metric reflects a change in the proper distance between nearby systems and is an invariant quantity.
+Together, these terms describe how the metric changes under coarse-graining.
+Since we are working in a fixed parameterization, the change in the metric reflects a change in the proper distance between nearby systems and is an invariant quantity.